Just off the coast of Los Angeles, Catalina Island is a beautiful spot for a camp getaway in Southern California.

 You can choose from multiple overnight camps that last between 4 and 5 days, starting in June and ending in July.
 Facilities at Campus By The Sea include enclosed and open-air cabins, large tents, as well as more luxe accommodations.

-With so many experiences available, from educational opportunities that teach youth about marine life to fun activities such as snorkeling, surfing lessons, and scuba diving, there's something for everyone at Floating Sea Camp.
-There are multiple camp length options, including 3-days, one-week, two-week teen camps, and 3-week teen camps.
+With so many experiences available, from educational opportunities that teach youth about marine life to fun activities such as snorkeling, surfing lessons, and scuba diving, there’s something for everyone at Floating Sea Camp.
+There are multiple camp length options, including 3-days, one-week, two-week and 3-week teen options.

 One of their unique activities is falconry, which can be added on to any of their summer programs.

-Camp Emerald Bay is one of the most popular Catalina Island camps, and it's not hard to see why.
+Camp Emerald Bay is one of the most popular Catalina Island summer camps, and it’s not hard to see why.
 This camp is specifically catered for scouts who want to earn various merit badges.
-Due to its location on Catalina Island, it's easy to achieve badges in categories such as nature, handicraft, waterfront, field sports, and even hiking.
+Due to its location on the island, it’s easy to achieve badges in categories such as nature, handicraft, waterfront, field sports, and even hiking.

 Mountain and Sea Adventures offers a little bit of everything, making it perfect for kids who want to try new things or those who want to stick with activities they love.
 Each camper has the opportunity to live on a marine research vessel which provides opportunities to scuba dive, visit different villages, surf, or learn more about animal life like dolphins and sea lions.

 Parents can choose 3-day, 1-week, 2-week, or even 3-week programs for their children between the ages of 9 and 17.
 If you want to add on scuba diving certification for your child, you can with any of the longer 2-week or 3-week programs.